-Below is a list of FY 2022 program offers that applied and reflected equity principles.
-The list, while not exhaustive, was compiled after reviewing the FY 2022 Adopted Budget and selecting examples from a variety of departments and divisions.
-We also were intentional about including several program offers relating to internal services or other County functions that are not direct services to community members because we often get questions regarding how to apply an equity lens to these kinds of program offers:
+Below are examples of FY 2024 program offers that applied and reflected equity principles.
+The list, while not exhaustive, was compiled by the Budget Office comparing the principles of this budget tool with program offers in the FY 2024 Adopted Budget.
+We were intentional about including several program offers relating to internal services or other County functions that are not direct services to community members because we often get questions regarding how to apply an equity lens to these kinds of program offers: